nsaikiran/impression/_posts/2017-03-04-Process-containers.md

 if the process in the container is using the same kernel of the host?
 The answer is in the question itself.
 Containers will only use the `kernel` of the host &mdash; not the `userland` software.
-Base image contain the userland of the distribution on which we want our application to run.
-Different linux distributions have different `userland` software.
+[Base image contain the userland of the distribution on which we want our application to run.][Why Understanding User Space vs. Kernel Space Matters] Different linux distributions have different `userland` software.

 We have another technology &mdash; kubernetes.
 [We need kubernetes because containers can't think outside the kernel][Kubernetes in 5 minutes]